Press "Enter" to skip to content

 Getting Started on the SPARC Remote Station

 A few people have asked recently how to get started on the SPARC Remote station.
 For those that may not know, a benefit of SPARC membership is the ability to use the club station remotely via your PC.
 This is done via the free RemoteHams software.
-You can always find information on how to get started on our Remote Station page but I will summarize it here too.
 The complete RemoteHams Getting Started Guide is available as a PDF.
 I highly recommend reading this before you get started.

 Automatic Antenna Switch Decoder added to W4GAC Station